Berry, France: Etymology

 The name of Berry, like that of its capital, Bourges, originated with the Gaulish tribe of the Bituriges, who settled in the area before the Roman armies of Julius Caesar conquered Gaul.
 The name of the tribe gave name to the region, often mentioned in Medieval Latin sources as: Bituria.

 Brenne

 La Brenne, located west of Châteauroux and east of Tournon-Saint-Martin in the Indre department, is a region which of old straddled on the former provinces of Berry and Touraine, and is now a protected natural area (Parc naturel régional de la Brenne) as well called Pays des mille étangs, because of its many ponds created since the 8th c. by the monks of the local abbeys for pisciculture.

+La Brenne is also designated as a Ramsar wetland of international importance, and by 2016 around 3,000 ponds had been counted within its boundaries.